netliferesearch/promptfinder/docs/CLOUD_FUNCTIONS_TEST_PLAN.md

 ### For Production Testing

-1. Ensure the PromptFinder extension is using the production Firebase configuration (default).
+1. Ensure the DesignPrompts extension is using the production Firebase configuration (default).
    - In `firebase-init.js`, make sure `useEmulators` is set to `false`.

 ### For Local Testing with Emulators